Notice of Privacy Practices

 For help to translate or understand this, please call 1-877-647-4848.

 Si necesita ayuda para traducir o entender este texto, por favor llame al telefono.1-877-647-4848.
 TDD/TTY: 1-800-743-3333.

 Interpreter services are provided to you free of charge.

 Covered Entities Duties

-MHS (MHS) is a Covered Entity as defined and regulated under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+Managed Health Services (MHS) is a Covered Entity as defined and regulated under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 It is our responsibility to protect the privacy and security of your protected health information (PHI), whether oral, written or electronic.
 MHS employs state-of-the-art business practices to ensure physical and electronic safeguards are in place, including state-of-the-art computer security processes and trained staff.

 We must give you this Notice.
 It includes our legal duties and privacy practices related to your PHI.
 We must follow the terms of the current Notice.
 We must let you know if there is a breach of your unsecured PHI.

 This Notice describes how we may use and disclose your PHI.
 It describes your rights to access, change and manage your PHI.
 It also says how to use rights.